Frances Allitsen

-Mary Frances Allitsen (30 December 1848 – 1 October 1912) was an English composer.
+Mary Frances Allitsen (30 December 1848 – 1 October 1912), born Mary Frances Bumpus was an English composer.
 One of her most popular songs is a setting of Psalm 27, "The Lord is My Light".

-Her real name was Mary Bumpus, according to the Oxford Dictionary of National Biography.

-Biography
+Early life

-Frances Allitsen was born in London, and as a child was far more inclined to literature than to music.
+Mary Frances Bumpus was born on Oxford Street in London, daughter of bookseller John Bumpus (1817/8-1880) and Emma Louisa (1824/5-1892), née Barton.
+As a child she was far more inclined to literature than to music; her parents were opposed to a woman entering the musical profession.
 But although she had written a novel and some short stories, she finally abandoned literature and devoted herself to music.
 The family moved to a small village where Frances felt isolated and lonely.
 She said of that time, "It was impossible to go out walking of an afternoon without it being imputed that I was going to see the young men come in on the train, where the chief subject of conversation was garments, and the most extravagant excitement sandwich parties."
 Her family did not support her interest in music and as a result she was discouraged from seeking a formal education in the subject.